prometheus/test-infra/prombench/manifests/prombench/README.md

 Other details:

 * Other custom branch modifications other than to this directory do not affect prombench (e.g. to infra CLI or makefiles).
 * `--bench.version` is designed for a short-term or even one-off benchmark scenario configurations.
 It's not designed for long-term, well maintained scenarios.
-For the latter reason we can later e.g. maintain multiple `manifests/prombench` directories and introduce a new `--bench.directory` flag.
+For the latter reason we can later e.g. maintain multiple `manifests/prombench` directories and use it via [`--bench.directory` flag](#benchmarking-from-the-different-directory).
 * Non-maintainers can follow similar process, but they will need to ask maintainer for a new branch and PR review.
 We can consider extending `--bench.version` to support remote repositories if this becomes a problem.
 * Custom benchmarking logic is implemented in the [`maybe_pull_custom_version` make job](../../Makefile) and invoked by the prombench GH job on Prometheus repo on `deploy` and `clean`.

+#### Benchmarking from the different directory.

+On top of the commit/branch you can also specify custom directory with `--bench.directory` (default to this directory, so `manifests/prombench` value).
+This is designed if we even want to maintain standard benchmark modes for longer time e.g. agent mode.

+For one-off benchmarks prefer one-off branches.

 ### Variables